aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_settypemulti.rst

-.. aimms:procedure:: GMP::Row::SetTypeMulti(GMP, row, type)
+.. aimms:procedure:: GMP::Row::SetTypeMulti(GMP, binding, row, type)

 .. _GMP::Row::SetTypeMulti:

 GMP::Row::SetTypeMulti
 ======================

-The procedure :aimms:func:`GMP::Row::SetTypeMulti` changes the type of a group of rows, belonging to a constraint, in the matrix of a generated mathematical program.
+The procedure :aimms:func:`GMP::Row::SetTypeMulti` changes the types of a group of rows, belonging to a constraint, in a generated mathematical program.

 .. code-block:: aimms